 Together to Eat is reader-supported.
 I may earn a small commission from anything bought through links found here.

-CRISPY POTATO WEDGES
+PAPRIKA POTATO WEDGES

 - Chef’s knife + chopping board